Nilesh410/Master_JS/readme.md

   console.log(obj1) //object will be update by address
  ```

-**Note:- When we declare object with const variable then we can add or delete the element inside the object variable without changes in its address**
+**Note:- <mark>When we declare object with const variable then we can add or delete the element inside the object variable without changes in its address**<mark>

 Example
 ```